 - 8 cups water

-- 16 ounces canned diced green chile
+- 16 ounces canned diced green chiles Hatch is my prefered brand

-- 2 ½ Tablespoons chicken bouillon granules
+- 2 ½ Tablespoons chicken bouillon granules or 2 ½ bouillon cubes

 - 1 medium onion diced small